jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 You could then add additional ```url:``` terms to the second group for other image hosting services you wanted to capture.
 This also applies to video-hosting services – you would simply need to identify the structure used by links from that service and incorporate it into an additional url_contains term.

+## Examples

 ## Next steps

++ Learn more about Tweet JSON.
-+ Learn more about PowerTrack Operators
++ Learn more about PowerTrack Operators.
 + Learn more about identifying and matching on Retweeted and Quoted Tweets.
 + Learn more about Twitter's evolution and how that affects historical research.